mageddo/java-examples/observability/micrometer-spring-otlp-registry-app/README.md

 App using

 * Micrometer API for metrics, exporting using micrometer/spring OTLP exporter configured via application.properties
-* Open Telemetry API for Tracing, exporting using OTLP JavaAgent exporter
+* Open Telemetry API for Tracing, exporting using OTLP Programmatic exporter
   * Traces are more rich when using java agent, @WithSpan annotations are intercepted.
   * HTTP, Kafka producing and consuming are also tracked.
+* No JavaAgent
+  * Traces are less detailed and some spring observation (unstable) configs necessary

 ## Build